MicrosoftDocs/VBA-Docs/api/Excel.ListObject.TotalsRowRange.md

 _expression_. `TotalsRowRange`

-_expression_ A variable that represents a [ListObject](Excel.ListObject.md) object.
+_expression_ A variable that represents a **[ListObject](Excel.ListObject.md)** object.

 ## Example

-The following sample code returns the address of the Total row in the default list in Sheet1 of the active workbook.
+The following sample code returns the address of the Total row in the default list on Sheet1 of the active workbook.
 The code displays the Total row if it is not displayed already.

 ```vb